RevolutionPrep/best_practices/README.md

 * [Javascript](#javascript)

 <a name='core_details'>
-# More details on the core principles
+# Core Principles In Detail

 <a name='oop'>
 ## Follow best practices of object-oriented design and programming